stuttgart-things/blog/renovate-with-renovate.md

 ### Initial Merge Request for configuring Renovate in the Repo:

 In the screenshot bellow the initial merge request to configure renovate in the repo is shown.
-After merging the bots runs in the defined schedule to discover dependencies.
+After merging the bot runs in the defined schedule to discover dependencies.

 <img title="a title" alt="Alt text" src="Configure_RenovateMR.png" height="500px">